ceph/ceph.io/src/en/news/blog/2022/community-newsletter-february/index.md

 The team recognizes the outstanding contributions of some former and present members of the Ceph Community with the Tentacle Award.

-### Kefu Chai for Crimson / Bluestore contributions
+### Kefu Chai for serving as Crimson / Bluestore Lead

 ![Kefu Chai with the Tentacle Award](images/tentacle-award-kefu-chai.jpg)